cs107e/cs107e.github.io/labs/lab3/lab.md

 No locals.
 ```

+Try playing around with adding locals to `main`.
+Why might locals that
+you define in `main` not appear in the debugger?

 Finally, let's look at the limitations of debugging with the
 simulator.

-Set a breakpoint at `DELAY(1);` at the bottom of the loop body
+Set a breakpoint at the line containing `DELAY(1);` at the bottom of
-in `main`.
-Then continue the program's execution again.
-Does gdb reach
+the loop body in `main`.
+Then continue the program's execution
+again.

-that breakpoint?
+Does gdb reach that breakpoint?
 Why not?
-How might you work around this problem?
+How might you work around
+this problem to debug a program like this?

 ##### Print from the Pi